-- (a) The AER must make, publish and may amend the Cost Benefit Analysis Guidelines in accordance with the Rules consultation procedures. - (b) The Cost Benefit Analysis Guidelines are to be used: - (1) by AEMO to prepare an Integrated System Plan; and - (2) by Transmission Network Service Providers in applying the regulatory investment test for transmission to actionable ISP projects. - (c) The AER may specify the relevant parts of the Cost Benefit Analysis Guidelines that are binding on AEMO and RIT-T proponents.
+- (a0) In this clause 5.22.5: - current application has the meaning given to it by clause 5.22.5(g). - (a) The AER must make, publish and may amend the Cost Benefit Analysis Guidelines in accordance with the Rules consultation procedures. - (b) The Cost Benefit Analysis Guidelines are to be used: - (1) by AEMO to prepare an Integrated System Plan; and - (2) by Transmission Network Service Providers in applying the regulatory investment test for transmission to actionable ISP projects. - (c) The AER may specify the relevant parts of the Cost Benefit Analysis Guidelines that are binding on AEMO and RIT-proponents.